 - Gives liquidity to all investors.
 Any seller in need of cash can easily sell the security due to the presence of a large number of buyers.

-- Very little time lag between any new news or information on the company and the stock price reflecting that news.
-The secondary market quickly adjusts the price to any new development in the security.
+- There is very little time lag between any news or information on the company and the stock price reflecting that news.
+The secondary market quickly adjusts the price to any new development in security.

 - Lower transaction costs due to the high volume of transactions.